-Social equity and environmental justice should be a top priority for "consent-based siting" of federal, so-called "consolidated interim storage facilities" (CISFs).
+Social equity and environmental justice should be a top priority for "consent-based siting" of all federal nuclear facilities, including so-called "consolidated interim storage facilities" (CISFs), if they ever become legal.
 It is Orwellian to float the offer of jobs, infrastructure development, and potential funding to BIPOC (Black, Indigenous, People of Color) communities, low-income communities, and such communities already disproportionately impacted by hazardous facilities, and portray it as a social equity and environmental justice advancement.
 BIPOC, low-income, and already heavily polluted communities should not be further disproportionately impacted with CISFs for one of the most hazardous substances ever generated by human society, highly radioactive irradiated nuclear fuel.